 Earning as you learn

-A social trading platform, which specializes in copy trading as a stockbroker, is the place to start for newcomers who want to invest and like the idea of having various markets to work from.
+A popular social trading platform such as eToro, which specializes in copy trading as a stockbroker, is the place to start for newcomers who want to invest and like the idea of having various markets to work from.
 This enables investors to connect with a community of like-minded traders, sharing strategies and insights in order to copy elements such as order types, allocations and assets.

 Such platforms also offer the other advantages of being a social trader such as rapid access to relevant and reliable trading information, the ability to earn as you learn, and the opportunity to build a relationship with others.
 Such communities or groups also allows traders to view fluctuations in the market from an unbiased perspective (and there’s a high level of transparency which reaffirms trader confidence).
 This approach can also help manage risk more effectively by, for example, watching strategies to see how they play out.